solleo1989/GitHubReleaseUpdater/README.md

 It's a very easy-to-use application to simplfy my labor, I didn't verify and test too many edge case.
 Thus, many bugs should exist and I still have many things need to do to complete this app. for example, add a button or view to let user create a new list. (for me, currently I just need to create a .txt file under /repo :p)
 Moreover, alerts and popup error need to be handled as well.
 (I'm lazy to put warning for my own.)

+# Language
+This app is written in ASP.Net MVC, using GitHub Octokit library for connecting and loading.